-56-Hour Schedule - Non-exempt civilian transportation services employees assigned to a 24-hour medic unit will utilize the 48/96 work schedule consisting of two consecutive 24-hour shifts on-duty followed by four consecutive 24-hour shifts off-duty, which is an average of 56 hours per workweek.
+56-Hour Schedule - The SFMD utilizes a 48/96 shift work schedule for civilian transportation services employees assigned to the Operations Division.
+A 48/96 work schedule consists of two consecutive 24-hour shifts on-duty followed by four consecutive 24-hour shifts off-duty, which is an average of 56 hours per workweek.